Internet Hunts

 Finished already?

-^ Multiplication Patterns refresh your math thinking by watching the video and doing the worksheet.
+^ Multiplication by 10, 100, 1000 refresh your math thinking by watching the video Do the worksheet

 ^ Robert Adler invented something that I'll bet you use daily.
 What did he invent?